chensteven/deep-learning-playground/README.md

-# Guide to installing a deep learning environment
+# A guide to building a Deep Learning Environment on an Ubuntu Linux machine

 ## Install Vim
 ```